Wu-Haonan/Wu-Haonan.github.io/_posts/Cpp/2023-03-26-how_cpp_works.md

 # Compilation

-Again, the computer will just pcopy all the contents from the header files (mentioned in preprocessor statement) and paste it in current file.
+Again, the computer will just copy all the contents from the header files (mentioned in preprocessor statement) and paste it in current file.
 Once the preprocessor statement have been evaluated, our file gets compiled.
 Our compiler will transform all of this C++ code into machine code.

 ## Configuration